johlym/johnathan-org/src/_posts/2015-05-03-18-resources-for-getting-started-with-wordpress.md

 ### WP101

 A great video library that you can browse on their site.
-Created by Shawn Hesketh, a 26-year freelance development guy, he’s made likely a literal ton of WordPress sites for his clients.
+Created by Shawn Hesketh, a 26-year freelance development guy, he's made likely a literal ton of WordPress sites for his clients.
 His tutorials have helped over 100,000 people get into WordPress and build their own sites.